Sheldenshi/ERC20Deflationary/README.md

 # ERC20Deflationary

+** Reward, reflect, and distribute are used interchangeably in code comments.

 An ERC20 Token that charges a + b + c % of transaction fees.
 - a% of a transaction will be automatically add to the liquidity pool and be locked.
 - b% of a transaction will be redistribute(reflect) to all holders.